 As parents we need to make the effort to bring excitement and joy to the celebration of Ramadan and Eid.
 During Ramadan, not only should children to be told about the importance of Ramadan, they should see and feel its importance too.
 What really helped me was ordering a ‘Ramadan for Kids’ kit online.
 The kit had two books, a salat chart, a countdown to Eid and a few other activities.
 Something I learned from my own spiritual journey is that joy lies in understanding and enjoying religion – even if it’s at your own pace.
 So, we started our religious journey this year and the kids learned about good, bad, empathy, calmness, justice, honesty and benevolence.

-I wanted my children to understand that Ramadan not only focuses on fasting, prayer and reading the Qur’an but heavily stresses on acts of charity and refraining from bad behavior.
+I wanted my children to understand that Ramadan not only focuses on fasting, prayer and reading the Qur’an but heavily stresses on acts of charity and refraining from bad behaviour.
 Since my children are young, our goals were very simple – reading an Islamic book, donating a toy, helping someone, feeding someone, sharing a snack and helping with chores around the house to give the household help some reprieve.

 To help your child appreciate Ramadan, it’s a good idea to start with a plan.
 This will help them to focus on the month with intention and allow them to set goals.
 Our goal for the year was to avoid bad deeds and encourage good deeds of charity.
 Because my children are so young, these are the only goals I can set with them to inculcate a feeling of empathy in them.